 Page 3 section 4.1.1 (1): DFO’s are to: “Create a tracking form to document evacuation events impacting customers in your service area with the following fields included […].

 Once this form is set-up during the first evacuation event, there should be no additional costs incurred to continue this documentation in years to come.
-This should be a once off costs per DFO and can only be eligible for recovery once.
+This should be a one- off costs per DFO and can only be eligible for recovery once.

 Page 3 section 4.1.1 (2): DFOs are to: “Consider training customer support staff on the program in order to field incoming customer calls and questions.”